Myriad-Dreamin/shiroa/github-pages/docs/format/theme.typ

 // **Note:** When you override a file, it is possible that you break some
 // functionality.
 Therefore I recommend to use the file from the default theme as
 // template and only add / modify what you need.
 You can copy the default theme
-// into your source directory automatically by using `typst-book init --theme` and just
+// into your source directory automatically by using `shiroa init --theme` and just
 // remove the files you don't want to override.

-// `typst-book init --theme` will not create every file listed above.
+// `shiroa init --theme` will not create every file listed above.
 // Some files, such as `head.hbs`, do not have built-in equivalents.
 // Just create the file if you need it.